UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Method

-Regarding inter-layer compression, we focus on compressing hidden states \(H_m\), used to generate \(Q_m\), \(K_m\), and \(V_m\).
-This involves measuring model uncertainty of hidden states during the prefilling stage to obtain sparse attention.
-Unlike previous work~\citep{xu2023recomp, li2023compressing}, which prunes the input prompt with a retrieval method before the prefilling stage, we don't require an additional retrieval model, and pruning is conducted internally.
-Previous work computes all hidden states during the prefilling stage and generates the complete KV cache before evicting them.
-Our method differs: we perform eviction on hidden states before generating the KV cache, and the compressed \(H_m\) are used to generate the KV cache.
+For the first-stage compression, we focus on compressing the hidden states \(H_m\) and attempt to identify retrieval-layer. \paragraph{Observation} Previous KV cache compression methods~\citep{zhang2024pyramidKV, zhang2024h2o} do not reduce computation, as they evict the KV cache only after prefill.
+In contrast, we compress hidden states before generating the KV cache, saving both computation and memory.
+From Figure~\ref{fig:matrix_entropy_query_key_value}(b), we observe that some layers show an increase in entropy, indicating that the token matrix is unsuitable for compression as it aggregates information.

-We divide the hidden states of tokens from all layers into \(C\) groups, where the token length in each group is consistent across layers.
-As the group number increases, \(\text{erank}_{k}(\mathbf{X})\) increases, and more tokens are pruned.
-By observing Figure~\ref{fig:matrix_entropy_query_key_value}(a), we can identify some patterns.
-We determine whether to perform compression at two layers where \(\text{erank}_{k}(\mathbf{X})\) decreases beyond a threshold \( \epsilon \).
-This results in the total number of compression stages, \( C \):
+\paragraph{Design} Specifically, we divide the \(L\) layers into \(C\) groups, ensuring that the token length within each group remains consistent across layers.
+By applying the compression patterns in Figure~\ref{fig:matrix_entropy_query_key_value}(a), we compress layers where inter-layer entropy reduction \(\Delta\) \(c_i\) falls below a threshold \( \epsilon \), determining the total compression stages \( C \):

-where \( \mathbf{1} \) is the indicator function that evaluates to 1 if the decrease in effective rank between layer \( i \) and \( i+1 \) exceeds the threshold \( \epsilon \), and 0 otherwise, and \( n \) represents the total number of layers in the model.
-Eq.~\ref{eq:stage} is a partition function that determines the division of the model's layers into \(C\) groups.
-The context size at each subsequent group is calculated as follows:
+where \( \mathbf{1} \) is the indicator function that evaluates to 1 if the entropy reduction between layer \( i \) and \( i+1 \) exceeds the threshold \( \epsilon \), and 0 otherwise.
+Eq.~\eqref{eq:stage1} is a partition function determining the division of the model's layers into \(C\) groups.
+The context size at each subsequent group is calculated by